Java Vs Kotlin: Which is Best for Android App Development?

 Kotlin has become the fastest-growing programming language.
 So, let’s see which apps are using it:

 Android engineers at Pinterest loved working with Kotlin programming language as it enables them to write simple, quick, and accurate code.
 Pinterest is one of the most popular images sharing applications which has gained traction giving great results to the end-user.
 They successfully migrated from Java to Kotlin and after understanding the advantages offered by Kotlin, it has become their primary language of development.

 Netflix is among the most popular applications today.
-This online streaming platform stretching across 190 countries have recently revised and rebuilt their UI Player fully on Kotlin.
+This online streaming platform stretching across 190 countries has recently revised and rebuilt its UI Player fully on Kotlin.
 And they can’t thank Google better for the blessing that it brought to their overall visual experience.

 Uber is one of the leading applications and services in the commutation market.
-Uber has also significantly invested in Kotlin for enhancing their tooling processes which include annotation and Gradle plugins.
-Kotlin is generally used for writing build scripts in the case of Uber’s Gradle.
+It has also significantly invested in Kotlin for enhancing its tooling processes which include annotation and Gradle plugins.
+Kotlin is generally for writing build scripts in the case of Uber’s Gradle.

 Java Vs Kotlin: What’s the Difference between these two programming languages